-If you are new to crochet and would like to learn how to single crochet (sc) this post can help!
-This stitch is one of the most important stitches in crochet that you will need to learn this stitch to crochet just about anything, and is usually one of the first learned when people start crocheting.
+If you are new to crochet and would like to learn how to single crochet this post can help!
+The single crochet stitch is one of the most important and widely used stitches in crochet.
+You will need to learn this stitch to crochet just about anything, and is usually one of the first learned when people start crocheting.

 Learn How to Single Crochet

-If you are learning how to crochet, this tutorial should be perfect for you.
+If you are just learning how to crochet, this tutorial should be perfect for you.
 It has been made to be as simple as possible so that it’s easy for beginners to follow.
-The single crochet is one of the basic crochet stitches that ever beginner crocheter will need to know.
+The single crochet is one of the basic crochet stitches that every beginner crocheter will need to know.

 Learn the single crochet stitch today!
 Just read on down for the full, FREE single crochet tutorial to get started!

 To start learning how to crochet the single crochet stitch, you will need just a few items to begin.
 Make sure you have some yarn (any weight will work) and a corresponding crochet hook size to the yarn you are using.
-I like to use worsted weight yarn for most of my tutorials.
+I like to use worsted (medium) weight yarn for most of my tutorials.
 It’s extremely easy to hold and see when learning new crochet stitches.

-If you’d like to use the same, I would suggest Vanna’s Choice by Lion Brand Yarn.
+If you’d like to use the same size, I would suggest Vanna’s Choice by Lion Brand Yarn.
 You can find this yarn just about anywhere in person (Walmart, Target, Michaels, your local store) and online on Amazon.
 You will also need a 5.5 mm size I-9 crochet hook (if you chose medium weight yarn like I did).

 Single Crochet (SC) Stitch Type